AAP MP Bhagwant Mann claims senior BJP leader offered him money, cabinet berth to join party | Politics

 - India

-Without naming anyone, Mann claimed the senior BJP leader contacted him four days ago and asked him, ''Mann sahab, what would you take to join the BJP?''
-He alleged that he was also asked if ''you need money''.
+Without naming anyone, Mann claimed that the senior BJP leader contacted him four days ago and asked him, ''Mann sahab, what would you take to join the BJP?''
+He alleged that he was also asked ''whether you need money''.

-The AAP leader further claimed that he was told that if he joined the BJP, he would be made a Union cabinet minister.
+The AAP leader further claimed he was told that if he joined the BJP, he would be made a Union cabinet minister with the portfolio of his choice.

+Mann said that he was told that since he was a lone MP of the AAP, the anti-defection law cannot apply, he said.

-''I told him (BJP leader) that I am on a mission not on commission,'' said Mann, the AAP's lone MP from Punjab.
+''I told him (BJP leader) that I am on a mission and not on commission,'' said Mann.

 When asked to name the BJP leader, he said he would disclose it when the time comes.